 - He expresses concern that the iron level in dinosaurs is insufficient for it to achieve adequate preservation, even if the iron model is valid.

-- He notes that the reactions that promote cross-linking also destroy amino acids (even though amino acids have been recovered from dinosaur and bird fossils).
+- He notes that the reactions that promote cross-linking also destroys amino acids.
+(Even though amino acids have been recovered from dinosaur and bird fossils.)

 In my view, none of these criticisms bears much weight.

 As for Anderson’s third point, it is true that the reaction mediated by iron and oxygen (which drives cross-linking) alters amino acids.
 And it is true that unaltered amino acids are found in the fossil specimens.
 But these two results are not mutually exclusive.
 How is that possible?
-It is because chemical reactions don’t necessarily go to completion.
-To put it another way, during the preservation process, it is unlikely that all the amino acids composing dinosaur proteins reacted via the iron- and oxygen-mediated reactions.
+Because chemical reactions don'[t necessarily go to completion.
+To put it another way, during the preservation process, it is unlikely that all the amino acids comprising dinosaur proteins reacted via the iron and oxygen mediated reactions.
 Some of the amino acids will remain unaltered—even highly reactive ones.
 It is noteworthy that the molecular profiles of materials extracted from dinosaur fossils show a relative dearth of less stable amino acids and an abundance of more durable amino acids, exactly as expected if the amino acids come from the remnants of ancient protein specimens.4

-Ultimately, my complaint about Anderson’s critiques has less to do with his scientific points and more to do with his “either-or” posture.
+Ultimately, my complaint with Anderson’s critiques have less to do with his scientific points, and more to do with his “either-or” posture.
 Even if Anderson’s critique of the iron model stands, it doesn’t mean that there is no way to account for soft-tissue preservation.
-As I argue in Dinosaur Blood and the Age of the Earth, there is probably no single preservation mechanism that accounts for the survival of soft-tissue materials.
-In reality, it is a combination of mechanisms working additively (maybe synergistically) that accounts for the persistence of soft tissue in fossils, with the iron-oxygen mechanism working in conjunction with other processes.
+As I argue in Dinosaur Blood and the Age of the Earth, there is probably no single preservation mechanism that accounts for the survival of soft tissue materials.
+In reality, it is a combination of mechanisms working additively (maybe, synergistically) that accounts for the persistence of soft tissue in fossils, with the iron-oxygen mechanism working in conjunction with other processes.